ErisLietus/ErisLietus/README.md

 Currently finshing a year on boot.dev doing extra content

 future plan
-- redoing music box in go,
+- redoing music box in go - going to include some logging as well
 - doing html and css for the music box
 - Getting pygames working on the pokemon_battle_sim